Where to start, depending on what you’re trying to do

 Match the retrieval interface to the scope you ingested at.
 Synap has three scope-specific retrieval methods, and a memory is only returned through the one that matches how it was tagged:

 A memory tagged with multiple identifiers is retrievable through any matching interface.
-Calling
+A conversation is registered only by

 | If you ingested with… | Retrieve via… |